-The subordinated convertible loan is an unsecured 7-year loan of EUR 7.3 million issued by BOA Group S.A to enhance the Banks capital base.
+- An unsecured 3 year term loan of USD 10.0 million from BOA Group S.A for the development of the Bank's lending business in foreign currency.
+The loan was obtained in 2023 and is to mature in 2026.
+It bears an interest rate referenced to SOFR payable semi-annully in arrears.
+The effective interest rate on the loans at 31 December 2023 was 8.29%. - The subordinated convertible loan is an unsecured 7-year loan of EUR 7.3 million issued by BOA Group S.A to enhance the Banks capital base.
 The loan was obtained on 1 July 2020 and has a maturity date of 1 July 2028.
 The debt has an initial five-year principal repayment moratorium.
-It bears an interest rate referenced to the Euribor payable semi-annually in arrears.
-The effective interest rate on the subordinated debt as at 31 December 2022 was 5.8% (2021: 5.1%).
+It bears an interest rate referenced to the Euro Short Term Rate (€STR) payable semi-annually in arrears.
+The effective interest rate on the subordinated debt as at 31 December 2023 was 8.73% (2022: 5.8%).
 The subordinated debt is treated as Tier 2 capital in line with Central Bank of Kenya Prudential Guidelines.